kit-clj/kit-clj.github.io/resources/md/requests_responses.md

 Muuntaja will use the `Content-Type` header to infer the content of the request, and the `Accept` header to infer the response format.

-By default we can see we already have some time serialization and deserialization handlers provided by [luminus-transit.time](https://github.com/luminus-framework/luminus-transit) to help us with reader and writing Java time objects.
+By default we can see we already have some time serialization and deserialization handlers provided by [luminus-transit.time](https://github.com/luminus-framework/luminus-transit) to help us with reading and writing Java time objects.

 ### Setting headers